hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 # The Instruction Cycle

 When we ask the CPU to do something, we do that by way of an **instruction**.
-We say something like, hey CPU - can you add these two numbers together?
-When the CPU sees that instruction, it sets off a a cycle with 3 main stages:
+We give an instruction like, hey CPU - can you add these two numbers together?
+When the CPU is ready to work on that instruction, it sets off a cycle with 3 main stages:

 1. [**Fetch**](#fetch) the data from memory
 1. [**Decode**](#decode) that data to understand the instruction